Devoured by the Mouth of Hell: Release and promotion

 On 2 May 2024, Heriot released "Siege Lord" as the lead single from Devoured by the Mouth of Hell.
 On 5 June 2024, the band announced the album and released its second single, "Foul Void".
 Throughout June 2024, Heriot performed at festivals across Europe.
 After performing at the Rock am Ring and Rock im Park festivals in Germany, the band returned to the UK to perform on the Opus stage of Download Festival, although their set was truncated due to technical issues.
 At the end of the month, they played at Resurrection Fest in Spain, Jera on Air in the Netherlands, and Hellfest in France.
 In July, they also performed at the inaugural Bastard Fest in Sheffield, England.
 On 14 August 2024, the band released "At the Fortress Gate" as the album's third single.

 Heriot filmed music videos for their singles with director and visual collaborator Harry Steel.
 The video for "Siege Lord" was filmed at the Historic Dockyard in Chatham, Kent; because it was the band's first video to be filmed with a budget instead of being self-financed, Gough said that Heriot "wanted to find somewhere that was already a great looking space to really signify the step up for us as a band".
 The video for "Foul Void" was filmed inside a former-college-turned-property guardianship where Gough lived near Walsall, where Heriot spent six weeks working on Devoured by the Mouth of Hell.
 The video for "At the Fortress Gate" was filmed during the band's 2024 European festival shows.

 Devoured by the Mouth of Hell was first released on compact disc (CD) in Japan by Avalon on 25 September 2024; Century Media released the album worldwide on 27 September 2024.
 On the day of the album's worldwide release, Heriot released a music video for "Opaline" and performed an "Album Release Show" at The Exchange in Bristol, where they were supported by Cauldron, Urine Mask and Plague Pit.
 Between 22 November and 21 December 2024, Heriot supported Sylosis and Fit for an Autopsy on their co-headlining tour of Europe.
 In April 2025, Heriot embarked on a short headlining tour of the United Kingdom, supported by Grove Street and False Reality.
 Thereafter, the band performed at the 2000trees festival in July and on the main stage of Bloodstock Open Air in August.
 After previously expressing interest in touring the region, it was announced on 17 June 2025 that Heriot would be touring across North America as support for Trivium between 31 October and 14 December.

+On 13 February 2026, Heriot released a deluxe edition of Devoured by the Mouth of Hell, featuring the singles "Commander of Pain" and "Master of Deceit", which the band wrote in July 2025 and recorded in September that year.
+Both songs were produced by Loathe guitarist Erik Bickerstaffe, and mixed and mastered by Randy LeBoeuf.